groupoasys/Comparison_non_linear_solvers/README.md

 # Comparison_non_linear_solvers

 Do you want to solve a non-linear optimization problem?
-Have you doubts about what solver is the best?
+Have you doubts about which solver is the best?
 Then, you are in the correct place! =) Continue reading and have a look at this repo.

 ## Goals